CBD Side Effects & Why They Occur

 - Safety of Cannabidiol Products

-According to most scientific research, the side effects related to cannabidiol are mild.
+According to most scientific research, the side effects related to cannabidiol are extremely mild.
 Most severe side effects tend to be a result of misuse, interactions with current medications, or synthetic additives to the CBD products.
 Cannabidiol has a healthy reputation among most users, but occasionally someone has an adverse experience with it.
 The question is: are these side effects a result of the cannabidiol itself or the result of something else?

 His experience led him to look for answers about that particular product.
 An online search showed a news report about other teens in the area that ended up hospitalized from using the same product.
 Upon further investigation, it was confirmed that the product used (Green Mist CBD additive) is a synthetic product.
 Synthetic products are lab cultivated versions of the cannabinoids naturally found in the cannabis plant, but they often cause unpleasant effects.